eMMC Timeout Management in Linux: An Updated Perspective

 host->quirks2 & SDHCI_QUIRK2_DISABLE_HW_TIMEOUT) {

-sdhci_calc_sw_timeout(host, cmd); /// caclulate SW timeout value
+sdhci_calc_sw_timeout(host, cmd); /// calculate SW timeout value

 sdhci_set_data_timeout_irq(host, false); // Disable HW timer